 Mothers are always on the lookout to protect their little ones from pain and troubles.
 To safeguard children from the three deadly diseases – measles, mumps, and rubella – it is essential to go for the MMR Vaccine, also known as the mumps measles and rubella vaccine.
-There is also an option of MMRV vaccine, with an additional vaccination included for chicken pox.
+There is also an option of MMRV vaccine, with an additional vaccination included for chickenpox.
 Availing this vaccination is the simplest and most effective way to protect your child from these serious ailments.

 If you want to know everything about the MMR vaccine, then reading this post is a must for you!

-What is the MMR Vaccine?
+What Is the MMR Vaccine?

-MMR or the mumps measles and rubella vaccine is a safe and effective way to prevent your children from all these three ailments.
+MMR or the mumps, measles and rubella vaccine is a safe and effective way to prevent your children from all these three ailments.
 Measles, mumps and rubella are highly infectious ailments that can result in severe complications.
 Besides rashes, high fever, cough, headache, tiredness, and other related symptoms, they can also result in serious eye, ear, or stomach infections.

 These three diseases are also damaging to the brain and can even lead to death in small children.
 If a pregnant woman falls ill with these conditions, it may also lead to a miscarriage.
-For these reasons, doctors suggest parents follow a strict MMR vaccine immunization schedule so that their kids stay protected from such ailments.
+For these reasons, doctors suggest parents follow a strict MMR vaccine immunisation schedule so that their kids stay protected from such ailments.

-What are Measles, Mumps, and Rubella?
+What Are Measles, Mumps, and Rubella?